tylerlong/manate/README.md

 And we must have the render function run in the body of the function component.
 And we use `useRef` and `useEffect` to dispose.
 For more information, please refer to [./src/react.ts](./src/react.ts).

+## React async

+As I tested, if a react component has several children components.
+The react component will render first, then the children components will render.
+Which means, the render function will finish before children render functions start.
+Which means, component will not get those "get" events triggered by children components.
+Which means, change in children components will not trigger the parent component to re-render.

+This is very unexpected.
+But it may not be a bad thing at all.
+Since we don't want to re-render the parent component if the change in children components doesn't affect the parent component.

 ## Todo

 - Reference https://github.com/pmndrs/valtio